 Seeing the same issues time and again?
 Dig into what’s unclear and update your knowledge base or FAQs – perhaps on your website or somewhere easily accessible.
 By clarifying your messaging, you can reduce contacts for many repeat issues.
 Be sure to track any drop in service load and share your results.

 The more you know, the more likely you are to resolve an issue to the customer’s satisfaction.
 Don’t hesitate to ask more questions to get all the information you need to recommend alternate solutions and advocate for the customer.

 Finally, and most importantly: “Now that I have resolved your issue, is there anything else I can help you with?”

-Ten rules, each just as important as the last, that have been proven to work for Dawn and her team.
-Whether you’re using this list yourself or you’re incorporating it into your employee training, make sure you’re never found without it and you’ll have customer service in the bag.
+Ten rules, each just as important as the last – whether you’re using this list yourself or you’re incorporating it into your employee training, make sure you’re never found without it, and you’ll have customer service in the bag.